-I love working with children and I have experience in a variety of settings with a variety of ages.
-My expertise is in elementary school tutoring particularly in reading and writing and tutoring in statistics, but I have experience tutoring students from kindergarteners to college students in a variety of topics including reading, writing, social studies, earth science, statistics, study skills and math.
-I have experience working with students with learning disabilities.
-I have been tutoring professionally for five years.
-I have also co-facilitated group counseling for children whose parents are going through a divorce, been a camp counselor, and worked as an environmental educator.
-All of my experiences and my degrees in psychology and philosophy have allowed me to truly understand how to work with students from all walks of life, with respect to their physical, emotional, cognitive, and intellectual needs.
+I love working with children!
+I have experience in a variety of settings with a variety of ages.
+My areas of expertise are in elementary school tutoring particularly reading and writing, and I also have extensive experience tutoring in statistics for the social and behavioral sciences.
+I am currently a law student at the University of Denver, and have been tutoring professionally for over six years.
+My experience and my degrees in psychology and philosophy have allowed me to truly understand how to work with students from all walks of life, with respect to their physical, emotional, cognitive, and intellectual needs.

 I have received extensive training in tutoring elementary students from my work as an America Reads tutor.
 I attended monthly seminars on techniques and strategies for tutoring elementary students in reading, writing and math for two-and-a-half years.
 Furthermore, I have been successfully tutoring elementary students for the past five years.